WPBeginner

 Once you have connected to your WordPress site either using FTP or File Manager, you will see a file and directory structure that looks like this:

-Core WordPress files and folders
+WordPress files and folders

-Files and folders in the red squares are the core WordPress files.
+Inside the root folder, you’ll see the core WordPress files and folders.
 These are the files and folders that run your WordPress site.
-You are not supposed to edit those files on your own.

-Here is a list of core WordPress files and folders you would see in your WordPress site’s root directory.
+Here is a list of core WordPress files and folders that you would see in your WordPress site’s root directory.

-• [dir] wp-admin
+• wp-admin [dir]

-• [dir] wp-includes
+• wp-content [dir]

 • index.php